yaoweihu/yaoweihu.github.io/_pages/about.md

 <strong>About Me</strong>: I am a Ph.D. candidate in the Department of CSCE at University of Arkansas, advised by <a href="http://www.csce.uark.edu/~lz006/">Prof. Lu Zhang</a>.
 Previously, I received my M.S. and B.ENG. at Sichuan University, China.

-<strong>Research Interest</strong>: fairness-aware machine learning, causal inference, deep learing, reinforcement learing.
+<strong>Research Interest</strong>: Fairness-aware machine learning, causal inference, deep learing, reinforcement learing.